my family member has a problem

 It’s Not Fun to Hear, But You’re Part of the Problem

 The “addictive/codependent family system” is a common phrase among family therapists.
-Addiction and codependency go hand in glove, and it is often just as difficult for the family members to see the role they play in enabling the addiction, as it is for the addict to come out of their denial and admit they can’t control their addiction.
+Addiction and codependency go hand in glove, and it is often just as difficult for the family members to see the role they play in enabling the addiction as it is for the addict to come out of their denial and admit they can’t control their addiction.

 “Enablers” play an important role in addiction, but very little treatment is offered to family members in traditional rehab facilities.
-Most rehabs primarily focus on the addict and give much less attention to perhaps the most important aspect of long-term success—the family system that either enables and perpetuates this disease, or that, with help, can interrupt its course.
+Most rehabs primarily focus on the addict and give much less attention to perhaps the most important aspect of long-term success—the family system that either enables and perpetuates this disease or that, with help, can interrupt its course.

 Congratulations.
 You’ve Already Started.

 If you are concerned about addiction in your family, you can get help here.
-Look at our website, view the short videos, and look at our book that outlines Family Recovery Therapy, the treatment I have used successfully for over 25 years to help families with an addicted loved one to recover and thrive.
-It’s a handbook both for family members and for therapists working with families.
+Look at our website, view the short videos, and look at our book that outlines Family Recovery Therapy, the treatment I have used successfully for over 25 years to help families with an addicted loved one recover and thrive.
+It’s a handbook for family members and therapists working with families.
 This approach can provide a path forward for you and your loved ones.